 Targeted therapy for soft tissue sarcoma

+Unlike standard chemotherapy drugs, which may affect all cells in the body, targeted therapy drugs are designed to seek out and kill specific cancer cells while sparing surrounding healthy cells.
 Targeted cancer therapies may be used alone, in combination with other targeted therapy treatments or with other soft tissue sarcoma treatments, such as chemotherapy, radiation therapy and surgery.

 Among the drugs used in targeted therapy are so-called kinase inhibitors, which target specific protein receptors that help regulate cell growth.
 Common kinase inhibitor drugs used to treat soft tissue carcinoma are pazopanib (Votrient®) and imatinib (Gleevec®).